CURRICULUM VITAE

 _______.
 "Historical Method versus Journalistic Methodology: Cultures in

 Conflict."
-Presented at American Journalism Historians Association Annual
+Presented at the American Journalism Historians Association Annual

 Conference, University of Louisville, Louisville, KY, 24 October 1998.